EugeneK3584/TGtrader.Docker/README.md

 After each posistion passes specific PNL%, entire position will be moved to break even(BE): SL price will be set to position entry price.<br>
 If you just want to blindly open some position, or if any errors occur during TP/SL orders submission, default TP and SL orders will be<br>
 submitted in internal loop cycle for your convenience with default trade management follow up .<br><br>
-For further PNL tracking follow up received signals are stored locally in json format and can imported to database like MongoDB for further analysis.<br>
+For further PNL tracking follow up received signals are stored locally in json format and can imported to database like MongoDB for further analysis.<br><br>

  1. Actual order entry from webhook source in Testnet ([https://youtu.be/vQ3hkkFoEwA](https://youtu.be/vQ3hkkFoEwA )) .
  2. Order management process in live account ([https://www.youtube.com/watch?v=KCOpB7cqE-0](https://youtu.be/KCOpB7cqE-0)) .